jedazard/PRIMsrc/README.md

 usually unknown, assumes smaller or larger values than its average over the entire space.
 In general, the region _R_ could be any smooth shape
 (e.g. a convex hull) possibly disjoint.

-`PRIMsrc` implements a unified treatment of "Bump Hunting" (BH) by Patient Rule Induction Method (PRIM) with Survival, Regression and Classification outcomes (SRC).
+`PRIMsrc` implements a unified treatment of "Bump Hunting" (BH) by algorithms derived from the Patient Rule Induction Method (PRIM)
+(Friedman and Fisher, 1999) for Survival, Regression and Classification outcomes (SRC).
 To estimate the region, PRIM generates decision rules delineating hyperdimensional boxes (hyperrectangles) of the input space, not necessarily contiguous, where the outcome is smaller or larger than its average over the entire space.

 Assumptions are that the multivariate input variables can be discrete or continuous, and the univariate outcome variable can be discrete
 (Classification), continuous (Regression), or a time-to-event, possibly censored (Survival).
 It is intended to handle low and high-dimensional multivariate datasets, including the paradigm where the number of covariates (_p_) exceeds or dominates that of samples (_n_): _p_ > _n_ or
 _p_ >> _n_.

-Please note that the current version (0.8.3) is a development release that only implements the case of a survival outcome.
-At this point, this version of `PRIMsrc` is also restricted to a directed peeling search of the first box covered by the recursive coverage (outer) loop of our Patient
+Please note that the current version (0.8.3) is a development release, that only implements the case of a survival outcome.
+At this point, this version of `PRIMsrc` is also restricted to a directed peeling search of the first box covered by the recursive coverage (outer) loop of our
-Recursive Survival Peeling (PRSP) algorithm (Dazard et al., 2014, 2015, 2016, 2018).
+Patient Recursive Survival Peeling (PRSP) algorithm (Dazard and Rao (2014, 2015, 2016, 2021a)), or our Patient Recursive Group Survival Peeling
+(PRGSP) algorithm (Dazard and Rao (2021b)).
 New features will be added as soon as available.

 ===============